Choosing a Country to Live in Abroad

 🇬🇧 United Kingdom

-The UK remains as one of the top places to work, learn and experience different cultures.
-London has opportunities for global career, while Manchester, Birmingham or Glasgow offer cheaper living.
-Boasting some of the world’s best universities and an eclectic blend of culture, UK is perfect for students, professionals and families.
+The UK remains as one of the top places to work, learn, and experience different cultures.
+London has opportunities for global careers, while Manchester, Birmingham, or Glasgow offer cheaper living.
+Boasting some of the world’s best universities and an eclectic blend of culture, the UK is perfect for students, professionals, and families.

 🇫🇷 France